-Here's a to our medical heroes, people recovering, competitive home sports, etc - a humorous reminder that no matter how hard things get, there is always good in the world.
+Here’s a tribute to our medical heroes, people recovering, competitive home sports, etc – a humorous reminder that no matter how hard things get, there is always good in the world.

-Also, here is our
+Also, here is our local resources directory.

 BOULDER REAL ESTATE MICRO DATA: